-- broadening of the wholesale market for leased lines for dark fiber optic and segmentation of this market into two submarkets: (i) urban and intercity in the fixed-line connectivity market (LLO and equivalent and intercity FO) and (ii) the fixedline connectivity handset market (LLA and equivalent); - introduction of the retail market for fixed-line broadband and very-high-speed broadband, irrespective of the device or technology used.
-The obligations applying to this market have not been specified; - Maintenance of wholesale markets: Mobile Call Termination Rate, Fixed-Line Call Termination Rate, SMS Call Termination Rate, Access to Civil Engineering infrastructure; - broadening of the local fiber loop market.
+- broadening of the wholesale market for leased lines for dark fiber optic and segmentation of this market into two submarkets: (i) urban and intercity in the Fixed-line connectivity market (LLO and equivalent and intercity FO) and (ii) the Fixed-line connectivity handset market (LLA and equivalent); - introduction of the retail market for Fixed-line broadband and very-high-speed broadband, irrespective of the device or technology used.
+The obligations applying to this market have not been specified; - maintenance of wholesale markets: Mobile Call Termination Rate, Fixed-Line Call Termination Rate, SMS Call Termination Rate, Access to Civil Engineering infrastructure; - broadening of the local fiber loop market.

-Therefore, the ANRT has declared IAM as the only operator exerting a significant influence in all markets except SMS (for which all operators have been declared dominant).
+By ANRT/DG/no. 02/18 of June 7, 2018, Maroc Telecom was declared by the ANRT the only operator exercising a significant influence in all markets except the case of SMS (in which all operators have been declared dominant, for the year 2018.